OpenOLAT/OpenOLAT-docs/sites/manual_admin/docs/administration/BigBlueButton_module.md

 ## Online-Meetings

 Overview of configured online-meetings with the possibility to switch directly to the course/group (context) and/or delete this online-meeting.
+The search function can also be used to find specific BigBlueButton rooms and quickly mark and delete them, for example.

 ![](assets/bbb_administration_online-meetings.png){ class="shadow lightbox" }

 ## Calendar

-Calendar overview of configured online-meetings to check times with high occupancy and graphically display overlaps.
-This gives you a quick overview of the scheduled synchronous meetings of the entire OpenOlat instance and, if necessary, you can quickly select an alternative date.
+Calendar overview of all recorded online appointments to check times with high occupancy and display overlaps graphically.

 ![](assets/bbb_administration_calendar.png){ class="shadow lightbox" }